hadiab/Reaxy/README.md

 ```

-Adding module to the store
-Each module has state, actions and effects
+Adding module to the store, each module has state, actions and effects

 ```js
 const module = {